canonical-ols/talisker/docs/logging.rst

  * the default data python logging usually has
  * a more ISOish timestamp (uses . for msecs rather than , but we omit the T for readability)
  * explicit UTC timestamps (logging module uses local time by default /o\)
- * explicitly quoted message (embedded " are removed)
+ * explicitly quoted message (embedded " are escaped)

 Talisker can also append an arbitrary number of 'tags' on the end of the log line, following the `logfmt <https://brandur.org/logfmt>`_ idea. e.g.::